Dennis1911/WebEngineering_1837888/web-eng-site/README.md

 With my website I can look up the weather for the next 5 days and know why I should stay inside and code.
 The Spotify API allows me to listen to my favourite songs while coding and with Vue JS one can create a single file Webpage.
+In future I want to add a Timer to learn with the pomodoro method (45min learning - 5min breaks).

 If you want to run the build: